-The OldNavy product page integrates the section of offered combinations with other items from the website, and it is not just an image to get buyers inspired: on hover, the shopper gets the list of links to items with basic information which enables to easily get engaged in further shopping and makes the relevant product accessible quickly.
+The OldNavy product page integrates the section of offered combinations with other items from the website, and it is not just an image to get buyers inspired: on hover, the shopper gets the list of links to items with basic information, which enables them to easily get engaged in further shopping and makes the relevant product accessible quickly.

 Social proof is a big factor of impact on the decision-making process in both the physical and digital worlds.
 It is a psychological and social phenomenon of people copying the actions of others to undertake behavior in a certain situation.
 This term was introduced by Robert Cialdini in his 1984 book Influence; the concept is also called informational social influence.

 Here’s the product page on OldNavy: the first screen view, among all other details, includes the social proof showing the rating of the item with the number of people that marked it.
-Scrolling down, buyers are getting even more engaged: except for relevant product to combine this item with for perfect outfit, the page uncovers the relevant items other customers looked and liked, and further customers’ photos and details on reviews.
+Scrolling down, buyers are getting even more engaged: except for relevant products to combine this item with for the perfect outfit, the page uncovers the relevant items other customers looked at and liked, and further customers’ photos and details on reviews.

 With more and more buyers online, brands and retailers can analyze more data about their behavior, needs, and wishes and integrate new approaches on that basis.
-Interactivity that imitates seeing the item from different angles and manipulating it, trying on the clothing or footwear, testing the make-up options on your face, virtually placing the piece of furniture or decor into your room – all that and diversity of other innovations are becoming more and more accessible and affordable due to the creativity, customer experience care and new technologies.
+Interactivity that imitates seeing the item from different angles and manipulating it, trying on the clothing or footwear, testing the make-up options on your face, virtually placing the piece of furniture or decor into your room – all that and diversity of other innovations are becoming more and more accessible and affordable due to the creativity, customer experience care, and new technologies.
 And sure, they help customers to make a decision.

 Another vital aspect of interactivity in e-commerce now is personalization and customization, when people can customize their purchase instead of just choosing it from the catalog.
-Choosing a custom combination of flowers for a bouquet, customizing the burger or pizza with favorite ingredients, collecting a personal outfit or family look instead of just buying ready-made ones – able to add their own personality to the offer, many shoppers feel themselves ready to buy.
+Choosing a custom combination of flowers for a bouquet, customizing the burger or pizza with favorite ingredients, collecting a personal outfit or family look instead of just buying ready-made ones – able to add their own personality to the offer, many shoppers feel ready to buy.

 Tasty Burger app allowing for creating custom burgers to buy

-Needless to say, how many daily things people do with their smartphones nowadays, and shopping is getting to one of the top options.
+Needless to say, how many daily things people do with their smartphones nowadays, and shopping is becoming one of the top options.
 Besides, mobile adaptation is among the core web vitals of search engine optimization.
-If you want an e-commerce website to be googled successfully and let the visitors have a seamless shopping experience from any devices, make the product page mobile-friendly and reconsider the layout to make the interface convenient and navigable for mobile devices.
+If you want an e-commerce website to be googled successfully and let the visitors have a seamless shopping experience from any device, make the product page mobile-friendly and reconsider the layout to make the interface convenient and navigable for mobile devices.
 Some e-commerce platforms go even further and also invest in creating their native applications for iOS and Android, but for many small businesses, it may appear not affordable or even not reasonable.
 Anyway, the product page, as well as the rest of the website pages, should be responsive and mobile-friendly, no matter if the native app exists or not.

 Minimalistic product page for a fashion brand e-commerce focused on photos, easy choice of color, and responsive to be used on any device